declare-lab/MISA/README.md

 # MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis
-Code for the paper [MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis](https://arxiv.org/pdf/2005.03545.pdf)
+Code for the [ACM MM 2020](https://2020.acmmm.org) paper [MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis](https://arxiv.org/pdf/2005.03545.pdf)

 ### Setup the environment